Search Contractor ToolStack

 • Request new work

 For the customer, it feels professional and modern.
-For you, it means fewer phone calls, fewer “when is my appointment?” texts, and faster payment collection.
-The Client Hub URL can be customized with your branding, so it looks like your business, not Jobber’s.
+For you, it means fewer phone calls, fewer “when’s my appointment?” texts, and faster payment collection.
+The Client Hub URL can be customized with your branding so it looks like your business, not Jobber’s.

-Jobber launched Copilot in late 2024 as their AI assistant, and it has continued to evolve through 2026.
-It is powered by a large language model trained on over a decade of Jobber’s business data, specifically tuned for home service professionals (Source: Jobber press release, 2024).
+Jobber launched Copilot in late 2024 as their AI assistant, trained on over a decade of Jobber’s business data specifically for home service professionals (Source: Jobber press release, 2024).
+Copilot is currently free in beta for US and Canadian customers.

-Business Coaching: Ask Copilot a question about your business — “How can I improve my close rate on quotes?” or “What should I charge for a furnace replacement?” — and it gives you personalized advice based on your actual Jobber data.
-It is not generic AI advice.
-It is looking at your numbers, your job history, your market.
+Business Coaching: Ask Copilot a question about your business — “How can I improve my close rate on quotes?” or “What should I charge for a furnace replacement?” — and it gives you personalized advice based on your actual Jobber data, not generic AI responses.
+It looks at your numbers, your job history, your market.

 Data Analysis: Copilot can analyze your operational efficiency, cash flow trends, and workforce performance.
 Ask “How did Q1 compare to last year?” and it pulls the data, does the math, and gives you a straight answer.
 For owners who hate digging through reports, this is genuinely useful.

-Marketing Content: Need a blog post about winterizing pipes?
-A social media post about your spring AC tune-up special?
+Marketing Content: Need a blog post about winterizing pipes or a social media post about a spring AC special?
 Copilot writes it using context from your actual services, service area, and customer trends.
-It is not going to replace a marketing agency, but it is a lot better than staring at a blank screen.
+It’s not going to replace a marketing agency, but it beats staring at a blank screen.

 Product Expertise: Copilot knows Jobber inside and out.
-If you are trying to figure out how to set up recurring invoices or automate appointment reminders, ask Copilot instead of searching through help docs.
+If you’re trying to set up recurring invoices or automate appointment reminders, ask Copilot instead of hunting through help docs.
 It walks you through features step by step.

-Copilot is currently free in beta for US and Canadian customers.
-It is a solid addition, though it is not going to transform your business overnight.
-Think of it as a smart assistant that saves you 30-60 minutes a day on tasks you used to do manually or not at all.
+Think of it as a smart assistant that saves you 30–60 minutes a day on tasks you used to do manually or not at all.
+It’s a solid addition, though it is not going to transform your business overnight.

 AI Receptionist

-Jobber also launched an AI Receptionist in 2026 — a paid add-on at $99/month that answers phone calls and text messages when you cannot.
+Jobber also launched an AI Receptionist in 2026 — a paid add-on at $99/month that answers phone calls and text messages when you can’t.

-The Receptionist can handle new client inquiries, answer questions about your business (hours, services, service area), create work requests, and book appointments directly into your Jobber schedule.
-It uses your online booking settings to determine which team members to schedule and which services can be booked.
+The Receptionist handles new client inquiries, answers questions about your business (hours, services, service area), creates work requests, and books appointments directly into your Jobber schedule — using your online booking settings to determine which team members to schedule and which services can be booked online.

-When it takes a message instead of booking, it creates a task in your Jobber schedule so nothing slips through the cracks.
+When it takes a message instead of booking, it creates a task in your Jobber schedule so nothing slips through.
 You get real-time notifications as it handles each interaction.

-For a one-person or two-person operation where every missed call is a missed job, $99/month for an AI answering service is a reasonable investment.
-Just know it is not included in any plan — it is always an add-on.
+For a one- or two-person operation where every missed call is a missed job, $99/month for an AI answering service is a reasonable investment.
+Just know it’s always an add-on — not included in any plan.

 From the app, your crew can: